-- Make the vegetable stock (and mashed potatoes): In a medium saucepan put the potatoes, carrots, celery, 1/2 of the onion, garlic and salt.
+- Make the vegetable stock (and mashed potatoes): In a medium saucepan put the potatoes, carrots, celery, 1/2 of the onion, garlic, and salt.
 Add cold water just to cover the ingredients.
 Heat over high until it reaches a boil.
 Reduce to a simmer and cook until potatoes are soft when pierced with a fork, 8-12 minutes.
 Set a strainer over a medium bowl and strain potatoes through it, catching all the liquid in the bowl, set aside.
 Return potatoes to pot.
 Remove carrots and celery and any onion you can see and discard or eat as is.
-Mash remaining potatoes (for vegan mashed potatoes use olive oil like in this recipe!).
+Mash remaining potatoes (for vegan mashed potatoes use olive oil instead of butter).

 - Meanwhile, warm the olive oil in a medium skillet over medium heat.
 Chop the remaining half an onion and add it to the olive oil.
 Cook, stirring often, until softened and lightly browned, 5-6 minutes.

 - Remove onions from heat.
 Stir in the flour.
 Return it to low heat and cook, stirring often, until it’s the color of peanut butter, 10-12 minutes.